psundaravadivel/5A_Application-using-TCP-Sockets-Creation-for-Echo-client-and-echoserver/README.md

 ## Program
 ## OUTPUT
 ## Result
-Thus the socket for FTP for web page upload and download created and Executed
+Thus the socket for TCP Sockets Creation for Echo client and echoserver